-POLICY 6.4 OBJECTIVES
+POLICY 6.3 OBJECTIVES

-BIG will manage the portfolio in an attempt to achieve the following objectives:
+Th investment advisor will manage the portfolio in an attempt to achieve the following objectives:

-- Achieve a long-term, after-fee, return that exceeds inflation by utilizing equities ("owned" assets) in the portfolio, but limiting the downside risk of severe volatility by incorporating bonds and other fixedincome investments ("owed" assets). - It is BIG's understanding that the alternative to this program is a 100% fixed and secure return.
-In other words, BIG will take on more risk than a totally fixed program that has little chance of exceeding inflation.
+- Achieve a long-term, after-fee, return that exceeds inflation by utilizing equities ("owned" assets) in the portfolio, but limiting the downside risk of severe volatility by incorporating bonds and other fixedincome investments ("owed" assets). - It is investment advisor 's understanding that the alternative to this program is a 100% fixed and secure return.
+In other words, investment advisor will take on more risk than a totally fixed program that has little chance of exceeding inflation.
 APC understands that it is accepting some volatility in performance in order for this to succeed.